Dowling '99 (third season)

-Ryan McAleavey enters his fourth season as the head coach of the men's lacrosse program at Florida Tech.
+Ryan McAleavey enters his third season as the head coach of the men's lacrosse program at Florida Tech.

 In just his second season at Florida Tech, McAleavey was named Deep South Conference Coach of the Year at the conclusion of the second year of the program.
 McAleavey led the Panthers to a 6-8 record in 2013 after Florida Tech went 2-12 during its inaugural season in 2012.

 McAleavey’s young squad began the 2013 season 2-0 after earning its first two DSC wins in program history over conference favorite Saint Leo and Rollins.
 The Panthers then improved to 4-2 over the first six games of the season, doubling their first season’s win total.

 The Panthers led the DSC in man-up goals (27) and man-up conversion percentage (.397) in their second season in the conference.
 For most of the season, McAleavey’s squad led the conference in ground balls before finishing third with 495 total ground balls in 14 games.

 Under McAleavey’s watch, sophomore Andrew Conley was named All-DSC First Team Midfielder and junior Eric Biller was named All-DSC Second Team Goalie.

 McAleavey was named the institution’s first men’s lacrosse head coach on Friday, Aug.
 13, 2010 and the inaugural game took place on Feb.
 14, 2012 versus Saint Leo University.